 - 1. Demonstrate competency in using reading skills such as skimming, scanning, vocabulary in context, making inferences, previewing and making predictions to aid in overall comprehension. - 2.
 Demonstrate competency identifying topics of readings, main ideas (both implicit and explicit), and major/minor details. - 3.
 Demonstrate ability to summarize short text and reading selections. - 4.
 Identify text structures listing, time order, comparison/contrast, cause/effect, sequencing, problem/solution, extended definition-for the purpose of drawing a conclusion. - 5.
 Demonstrate mastery in interpreting charts and graphs. - 6.
 Demonstrate ability to choose a book of an appropriate level, read independently, and provide supporting documentation of such, such as a reading log and report. - 7.
 Correctly use an English-only dictionary to locate and decode words, identify parts of speech and antonyms and synonyms in order to understand texts.

 Textbooks & Other Resources or Links

-Required Texts: Reading Explorer 4, P. MacIntyre with Reading Explorer 4 Second Edition-- ISBN-978-130-525-4497; Death on the Nile, A. Christie, ISBN-978-140-586-7795

-Suggested Resources: Longman Advanced American Dictionary, Thesaurus
+Required Texts: Reading Explorer 4, P. MacIntyre with Reading Explorer 4 Second Edition-- ISBN-978-130- 525-4497; Suggested Resources: Longman Advanced American Dictionary, Thesaurus

 Course Requirements and Instructional Methods